qrsouther/blueprint-app/docs/migration/OBSOLETE_MIGRATION_DETAILS.md

 # Obsolete Migration Details

+> **⚠️ FUNCTIONALLY IRRELEVANT - HISTORICAL RECORD ONLY**
-> **Note:** This migration workflow was used for the initial production installation.
+> This migration workflow was used for the initial production installation.
 It is preserved here for historical reference but is no longer needed for ongoing operations.
+Migration is now performed through the Migration Tools modal in the Admin UI.

 ## 🔄 MultiExcerpt to Blueprint App Migration